Explorer Belt: United Kingdom

-The award is open to Explorer Scouts over 16, members of the Scout Network (18-25), and members of Girlguiding UK's Senior Section aged over 16.
+The award is open to Explorer Scouts over 16, members of the Scout Network (18–25), and members of Girlguiding UK's Senior Section aged over 16.

-Groups can have 3 to 7 members, although guidelines state that only older candidates should work in a pair.
+Scout groups must have at least three members, but a group with only two members who complete will be eligible for the belt.

 In order to achieve the award, the group must spend 10 days in a foreign country and work towards a major project of their choice.
 They are also asked to complete a further 10 smaller projects - some of their own choice, and some set by the award judges.
-During this time they must cover 100 miles (~160 km), usually hopping between small villages.
+During this time they must spend at least 50 hours travelling.

 The group must complete all plans and organisation for the expedition, and are also asked to take part in a debrief and then provide a presentation.

-They do not need to walk during the expedition (alternatives are horse riding, cycling or canoeing), and may use public transport for up to 15% of the total distance travelled.
-Since the focus is on learning about the country the candidates are visiting, only an average of a few hours of travelling is required per day.
+They do not need to walk during the expedition (alternatives are horse riding, cycling or canoeing and may use public transport.
+Since the focus is on learning about the country the candidates are visiting, only an average of 5 hours of travelling is required per day.

+Explorer Belts are administered on a County level, but are occasionally run on a National level if participants are cross-county.